Noman-Mozeb/predict-world-cup/README.md

 # predict-world-cup
-new app and sport plantform
+new app and sport platform